 Primary Magenta, Primary Yellow, Primary Cyan

-When I acquire new mediums, I like to create color charts on heavy photo printing paper purchased at a clearance store years ago.
-It has a shiny surface that seems to withstand a lot of abuse in most mediums without issue, except for watercolor, which requires specific watercolor paper due to its staining qualities.
+When I acquire new mediums, I like to create color charts on heavy photo printing paper, which I purchased at a clearance store years ago.
+It has a shiny surface that appears to withstand considerable abuse in most media without issue, except for watercolor, which requires specific watercolor paper due to its staining properties.

 REVIEW with Holbein Acrylic Gouache Paint: